SilverSoldier/silversoldier.github.io/_posts/2018-05-03-array_indices-threads.markdown

 I'll skip writing in detail, the 2 most obvious methods

 + Method I:
-	We give
+	We give each UE `m/n` tasks which misses some of tasks.

-which misses some of tasks.
++ Method II: which gives all the remaining to the last UE

-+ Method II: which gives all the remaining to the last UE and jump to the actual solution.
+and jump to the actual solution.

 We first each of the UE's an equal chunk of the tasks.
 The remainder will be given to the first remainder UEs.